 Congratulations on bringing a new cat into your home!
-Now you need to make sure that you are prepared and have the “basic necessities” for your cat’s transition into your home.
+Now it’s time to make sure you are prepared and have the “basic necessities” for your cat’s transition into your home.
 Here’s a list of some basic supplies your new feline friend will need:

 - Ask your veterinarian which food would be best for your cat.
 Or buy a small amount of what your cat is currently eating, and then consult with your veterinarian.